mergej/mtg-webpage/README.md

-# Magic the Gathering Database Webpage
+# Magic the Gathering Database

+## Webpage
-The front- and backend for the Big Data Project.
+The Front- and Backend for the [Big Data Project](https://github.com/mergej/big-data-mtg).